The Pirate City: An Algerine Tale: Plot summary

-The Pirate City follows the three members of the Rimini family on their adventure to the African city of Algier, Algeria.
-The story begins in the Remini abode in Sicily, where Francisco and his two sons Lucien and Mariano are contemplating their trading expedition to Malta.
+The Pirate City follows the three members of the Rimini family on their adventure to the African city of Algiers, (in present-day Algeria).
+The story begins in the Remini abode in Sicily, where Francisco and his two sons, Lucien and Mariano, are contemplating their trading expedition to Malta.
 Upon leaving Sicily on Signor Bacri's boat, the family is attacked and captured by Barbary Pirates led by one Sidi Hassan.
 The ensuing scene shows the family putting up a worthy fight against their adversaries, but they are eventually overcome after Hassan threatens to kill an injured Mariano if they do not come peacefully.
 Hassan takes the Rimini family and Signor Bacri's ship for his own and heads toward the city of Algiers.
 On their way to the city, Sidi Hassan captures another Sicilian vessel along with two sisters, Angela and Paulina.
-The pirates also sail by a ship sailing the Union Jack, but they leave it alone as the British are said to be "protected".
+The pirates also sail by a ship flying the Union Jack, but they leave it alone as the British are said to be "protected".
 Hassan takes all of the characters to the pirate city and sells them into slavery alongside thousands of other Christians in the Bagnio, the slave prison.
 The family resists enslavement initially until a warning from Signor Bacri that describes terrible torture unless they remain passive.
 The Rimini family listens to Bacri's advice and remains docile until an escape attempt presents itself.

 The Riminis are eventually saved from manual labor, torture, and various inhumane acts by Signor Bacri, the wealthy Jewish merchant who was captain of the trading vessel that was captured initially by Hassan.
 Bacri bribes the Dey (king of the pirates) to get Lucien assigned as his scribe.
 This allows Lucien to garner influence from Dey Achmet in hopes that he would eventually be able to save his family from slavery.
 Paulina, one of the captured sisters, is given to the British Consul in the city, Colonel Langley.
 He keeps her as a maidservant in his household alongside an African woman named Zubby and an Irishman named Ted Flaggan; both of these characters portray racial stereotypes and act as comic relief for the rest of the text.
 Mr. Langley spends the rest of the text attempting to rescue various slaves, namely Paulina's sister Angela who has been sent to the slave market to be sold only to be rescued by Signor Bacri at the last moment.